-How to encourage my child to brush his teeth?
+What can I do to encourage my child to wash his teeth?

-- Make it seem as if brushing teeth is a fun thing to do rather than a chore.
+Make it appear as if brushing your teeth is an enjoyable activity rather than a job.

-- Make sure that you are using a small amount of toothpaste.
+Make sure you're only using a tiny little bit of toothpaste.

-- Let him brush at least twice a day, after breakfast and before bedtime, and if possible after lunch and sweet snacks.
+Brush your child's teeth at least twice a day, after breakfast and before bedtime, and after lunch and sweet snacks if possible.

-- Teach him to brush all teeth, not just the front ones, spending some time on the teeth along the sides and in the back.
+Teach your child to brush all teeth, not just the front ones and to spend extra time on the rear teeth and the ones on the sides

-- Be sure that the toothbrush suits your child age and has soft bristles.
-Change it every 3 months.
+Make sure the toothbrush is appropriate for your child's age and has gentle bristles.
+It should be replaced every three months.